HecknTarnation/RPGBattleEngine/README.txt

 # RPGEngine
 A text-based RPG battle engine, made in java

 Use or distribution of code written by Ben Ballard, without authorization, is not permitted unless it is in a built state (ie: a .jar file) or you have modified some or all of the code.
-You must include this file, and the LICENSE.txt file, in your release.
+You must include this file and the LICENSE.txt file in your release, in a place anyone can find them.

 This engine and it's code is distributed under GNU General Public License v3.0